 Start to group the items on your list.
 You can sort items in order of urgency, the time frame they need to be accomplished or just divide everything into categories.
 Draw boxes or circles or use a more formal system.

-Decide what issues you can do something about (ex: I can’t control my son’s Aspergers, but I can make sure that I get enough rest, find someone to talk to and give him appropriate boundaries.).
+Decide what issues you can do something about, and let the rest go.
 I find it helpful to talk through these issues with a friend in order to gain perspective.

 Make an action plan for each area.
 I usually divide a piece of paper into several sections such as Husband, Children, Finances, Household, Paperwork, Errands or use my Weekly Goal Planner.
 I then fill in each section with the important things that need to be done in each area.